Bernard McGuirk: Return to WABC

 McGuirk returned to the airwaves with Imus on December 3, 2007.
 Along with serving as the executive producer, he also had an on-air role.
 The program was heard on WABC in New York as well being nationally syndicated on stations owned by or affiliated with the ABC Radio Network and was also seen on the Fox Business Network.
 McGuirk was one of several people who rotated hosting of the post-Imus midday slot from May to October 2010 on WABC, a job that eventually went to Joe Crummey.

 In early 2016, McGuirk partnered with Sid Rosenberg to host a morning radio talk show on WABC, called The Bernie and Sid Show, which became the replacement show when Imus retired on March 29, 2018.
 The show aired for more than four years, until McGuirk's death.

 Personal life and death

 McGuirk was married with two children and resided in Long Beach, New York.

 In 2021, McGuirk was diagnosed with advanced prostate cancer.
 According to WABC personality Curtis Sliwa, McGuirk continued to work despite going through chemotherapy, and dealing with bouts of appendicitis and pneumonia.
-McGuirk died on October 5, 2022, of cancer which had metastasized to his brain.
+McGuirk died on October 5, 2022, of cancer.